 What are the benefits of fermented garlic & honey

-- It helps the body detox by removing heavy metals which in turn helps prevent colds and even aging.
+- Garlic helps the body detox by removing heavy metals which in turn helps prevent colds and even aging.

 - It helps fight cancer (in particular cancers like lung, colon, and breast) and helps fight tumor growth.

-- It helps protect against bacterial and viral infections.
+- This amazing vegetable helps protect against bacterial and viral infections.